valancej/documentation/_pro/builds-and-configuration/image-registries.md

 ---
-title: Using Docker Image Registreis With Your CI/CD Builds
+title: Using Docker Image Registries With Your CI/CD Builds
 layout: page
 weight: 5
 tags: